Skip to main content

 You can display any website that allows embedding within an iframe.

-- Open the More Options menu (...) and select Display external link.
+• Open the More Options menu (...) in the footer control bar and select Share External Link.

 Section 3: Managing Participants